Constructive strong regularity and the extension property of a compactification: Appendix: Constructive Set Theory. Inductive and co-inductive definitions

 \section{Appendix: Constructive Set Theory.
 Inductive and co-inductive definitions}

-In this appendix the formal system for the constructive set theory we have been working in is described to make the paper self-contained.
+As pointed out before, we used CST as a collective name for Aczel-Myhill formal systems for constructive set theory.
+In this appendix the specific formal system in which we have been working in is described to make the article self-contained.
 The reader may consult \cite{A86,AR,AR2010} for a thorough introduction to the subject.
-A core formal system for constructive set theory is the choice-free \emph{Constructive Zermelo-Fraenkel Set Theory} (CZF).
+A core formal system for CST is the choice-free \emph{Constructive Zermelo-Fraenkel Set Theory} (CZF).
 This system is often extended by principles (described below) ensuring that certain inductively and co-inductively defined classes are sets.
 Note that CZF, extended or not by those principles, is a subtheory of classical set theory.
 As already pointed out, in contrast to ZF, CZF does not have the impredicative unrestricted Separation scheme and the Powerset axiom.

 The language of CZF is the same as that of Zermelo-Fraenkel Set Theory, ZF, with $\in$ as the only non-logical symbol.
 Beside the rules and axioms of a standard calculus for intuitionistic predicate logic with equality (e.g., \cite{TvD}), CZF has the following axioms and axiom schemes: